 , , , ,

-New tax guidance for hair and beauty professionals
+New HMRC tax guidance for hair and beauty industry – key updates

-Hair and beauty professionals are being urged to check their employment status to make sure they’re paying the right tax to HMRC.
+• beauticians, mobile hairdressers, and beauty therapists need to check their employment status to make sure they’re paying income tax correctly

-The ‘rent a chair’ model makes tax reporting particularly complex as professionals might be renting a space as a self-employed person but treated more like an employee.
+The ‘rent a chair’ model makes tax reporting particularly complex as professionals rent a space as a self-employed person but can be treated more like an employee.

 Who is this tax guidance for?

-HMRC’s latest tax guidance explains how to work out employment status for:
+HMRC’s latest hair and beauty tax guidance explains how to work out employment status for:

 Hair and beauty professionals need to work out if they’re either self-employed or employed to determine how to pay tax to HMRC.